meircif/lumi-lang/docs/testing.rst

 In :ref:`TL5 <syntax-tl5>`, only functions and methods can be mocked.

 Mocking a function or method is done using the ``mock`` keyword.
-The function name and its arguments access an type must much the mocked function exactly.
+The function name and its arguments access and type must much the mocked function exactly.
 Whenever the mocked function is used the mocking function is called instead. ::

-   mock mocked-module.mocked-function(copy Int input)->(var Int output)
+   mock mocked-module.mocked-function(copy Uint32 input)->(var Uint32 output)
        ; mocking body

    mock mocked-module.MockedType.mocked-method()